haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 </figure>
 <br>
 Cluster1 of the scenario 3 docking run using both cross-links and the interfaces predicted by DISVIS nicely matches the crystal structure.
-This is also the top-ranking cluster accorind to HADDOCK.
+This is also the top-ranking cluster according to HADDOCK.
 </a>
 </details>